EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

 ---
 ## Solution Concept:
-### Build a kubectl plugin called **clone** that can migrate specified objects from source cluster to destination cluster
+### Build a kubectl plugin called **clone** that can clone specified objects from source cluster to destination cluster
 - **Label Selector**
   Allow selection of user-defined labels to get objects.
   Can be done by